Overview on Party Determination and Involved Parties in SAP Hybris Cloud for Customer

 The screenshot shows the fine-tuning activity for party role configuration.

 Description: This fine-tuning activity allows you to rename existing party roles.
 A change of description is valid for all assigned business objects.
 (You can also use Language Adaptation Tool to rename a party role).
 TIP: Rename standard party role “39- Employee Responsible” and “142- Employee Responsible- Sales” to “Owner”, since this is the terminology used in transactions.
+Role 142 is used in account’s sales and territory teams and mapped to 39 in the transactions.

 Party Category: The category allows you to control certain business logic.
 Party Category Competitor Party control e.g. the role selection on Competitor tab in the Opportunity.
 Party Category Approver Party allows you to use this party role for work distribution in approval processes.
 Category Other Org Unit Party will filter only on org units for the party selection and allows determination via rules.